ELI5: Differences Between Short and Long-Term Disability Insurance in 2025

 2) What is an elimination period for short-term disability insurance?

-To recap, the elimination period is the waiting period before the benefits start.
+An elimination period is the waiting period before the benefits start.

 In terms of short-term disability insurance: